RAGBRAI LI Route Announced on Jan. 27!

-Started 3 months, 1 week ago by GallagherLatest reply from Kelly Brown 1 month ago
+Started 2 years, 6 months ago by GallagherLatest reply from igor 2 years, 1 month ago

 Any ideas?
 I am guessing central Iowa, including Des Moines.

 OOOOOH…… now that would be a hell of a route: Start in Rock Rapids, Okaboji, Algona, Des Moines, Oskaloosa, Mount Pleasant, Davenport.
 For 2022, this is.

 I’m game!
 DD is buying the first beer for me if I’m right :)

 For 2021….Tim: Guttenburg was a disaster as far as we’re concerned.
 I’d like to not see them as an end town again.
 It’s a cute down, yes.
 The disaster they had with the cars/busses heading out of town up that monster hill at the same time the riders were coming in to town on the same route was one of the larger messes that I’ve seen.

 I like Chris route with a slight change Washington instead of Mount Pleasant Muscatine instead of Davenport

 look new bridge in bettendorf,iowa next year for RAGBRAI.

 I agree!
 Overnight in Tipton, with Eldridge as the meeting town.
 Bettendorf’s Leach Park, partially under the bridges, has a boat ramp for the tire dip.